azfaray/chipathon_chipabros/README.md

 > [!IMPORTANT]
 > > **Last Updated: 9 August 2025**
 > >
-> > Update notes: We have added section 8, which contains the results of our schematic simulations.
+> > Update notes: We have added section 8 (after work distribution in README.md), which contains the results of our schematic simulations.

 ---